In 2015, Golnaz asked herself an important question: How can I serve?

-Her answer led her to bridge what she had learned from her research on female immigrant identities with a passion for serving women and girls.
+Her answer led her to bridge her research on racialized immigrant women’s identities with a passion for serving women and girls.

-Wanting to give her time and energy at a grassroots level, she began on a mission to lead with purpose and impact to improve women’s quality of life and wellbeing through innovation.
+Wanting to give her time, funds and energy at a grassroots level, she began on a mission to lead with purpose and impact, and build gender and racial justice more meaningfully into this work.

 Golnaz has been involved as a consultant and mentor with the Big Brothers Big Sisters of Halton Girls Linking Our World (GLOW) program.
 This innovative after school mentoring program has been developed in response to the gap in service and supports for young girls ages 12-14 from diverse backgrounds.